Overview of Dyspnea

 Dyspnea may have a few different symptoms, but mainly you will notice shortness of breath.
 Other symptoms may include breathlessness, chest tightness, air hunger, or the inability to breathe deeply.
 You may feel as though you are suffocating.
 These symptoms may only last for a short period of time, but they also may be chronic.
 If your symptoms are sudden and severe, then you will need to call 911 or schedule a visit immediately.
 You will want to keep track of your symptoms for your physician.
 Note what position you were sitting/ laying down/ standing when these symptoms were occurring.
 This will allow your pulmonologist to properly diagnose you and will also be able to recommend the best treatment.

 Dyspnea can be caused by many other health conditions.
 Various health conditions include: pneumonia, pulmonary embolism, collapsed lung, carbon monoxide poisoning, excess fluid around the heart, sudden blood loss, Chronic Obstructive Pulmonary Disease (COPD), blocking of the respiratory tract, heart failure, heart attack, pregnancy, or an allergic reaction or even anaphylaxis.

 Shortness of breath can also be caused from a variety of other reasons, including: obesity, being out of shape, asthma, pulmonary hypertension, scarring of the lungs, thick or swollen heart muscles, panic attacks, anemia, choking, broken ribs, or lung cancer.
 If you are frequently having shortness of breath, you will want to see your pulmonologist to get find out the reasoning.

-There are often times when a very healthy person may experience shortness of breath, and the reasoning may be because of high altitude, extreme temperatures, or very strenuous exercising.
+There are often times when a very healthy person may experience shortness of breath, and the reasoning may be because of high altitude, extreme temperatures, or very strenuous exercise.
 The reasons behind these symptoms should not worry you, unless they are unexplained or uncommon.